ESMValGroup/ESMValCore/doc/quickstart/configure.rst

     CORDEX: ESGF
     obs4MIPs: ESGF

+  # Disable the automatic download of missing CMIP3, CMIP5, CMIP6, CORDEX,
+  # and obs4MIPs data from ESGF.
+This is useful if you are working on a
+  # computer without an internet connection.
+  offline: false

   # Run at most this many tasks in parallel [null]/1/2/3/4/..
   # Set to null to use the number of available CPUs.
   # If you run out of memory, try setting max_parallel_tasks to 1 and check the